...

 • The printing process starts in the next step as the printer moves from side to side.

 • The next step is to remove the palette from the machine.
-Also, you should ensure you run the product through the dryer.
+You should also ensure that you run the product through the dryer.
 Make sure to press the design properly in the medium.

 • The last step is to ensure that you get the right quality and can go and pack the product to deliver.